atamborrino/ztream/README.md

 5. A WebRTC PeerConnection is made between the leecher and the seeder, and the leecher can start streaming chunks of the track from the seeder via a binary DataChannel.
 6. At any time, if there is only around 4 seconds left in the playback buffer, the leecher stops streaming from the seeder (if there is any) and asks the server the next chunks of the track.
 This is a kind of emergency mode that occurs when no seeder is found or when the seeder is streaming too slowly.
 After receiving these new chunks, the leecher starts again streaming from the seeder or keep on searching for one.

-Moreover, on the server-side, upon a stream request of an user (random access from chunk x to chunk y of a track), the server streams the requested series of chunks directly from MongoDB and redirects this stream towards the client's Websocket, so that there is never an accumulation of chunks in the server memory (back-pressure is preserved).
+Moreover, on the server-side, upon a stream request of an user (random access from chunk x to chunk y of a track), the server streams the requested series of chunks directly from MongoDB GridFS and redirects this stream towards the client's Websocket, so that there is never an accumulation of chunks in the server memory (back-pressure is preserved).
 ReactiveMongo and its use of Play's Iteratee/Enumerator allows to get a stream from Mongo and to compose/transform it with a few lines of code.

 Check the code for more details!